sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/using-planes-for-spiller.md

 ## Plane pivots

 What if you want a plane that is not parallel to one of the standard ones?
-You can pivot it on it origin following a direction.
+You can pivot it on it's origin following a direction.

 ```js withWorkbench
 const { drawCircle, makePlane } = replicad;